 - Name of person you are giving authority to consent.

 - Date and signature of parent/representative who has delegated his or her authority.

 The adult taking your child will need to be able to answer questions related to your child’s health, such as medical conditions and allergies.

-Plan to be available by phone during your child’s appointment in case the public health nurse has questions that the accompanying adult cannot answer.
+Plan to be available by phone during your child’s appointment in case the nurse has questions that the accompanying adult cannot answer.

 What should I do if I don't have my immunization records?

 If you have no immunization records or you have recently moved to B.C., you will be given an appointment with a nurse to talk about what vaccines are recommended.
 You may be asked to provide any records you do have before the appointment.
 Please note that depending upon your history you may or may not be immunized at this appointment.

 Many people who get immunized have no side effects.
 For those that do, the side effects are usually mild like soreness, redness, or swelling where the vaccine was given.
 Some people get a fever.
 Some children sleep or cry more than usual.
 These side effects usually go away after a day or two.
 If you or your child experience side effects, you can: